-- TSIA2 945-990 ELAR/CRC test AND 5 or higher on Essay OR 910-944 on CRC with 5-6 on Diagnostic Test + 5 or higher on Essay - · A grade of C or better in IRW 0320 - A grade of C or better in ENGL 0360 (taken prior to fall 2014) or equivalent - Students having a test score from an alternative testing instrument (i.e., SAT, ACT...) should see an advisor. - Student is classified as college ready in writing and reading according to a college prep course completed at a high school district partnered with COM. - This college prep course is valid for a period of twelve (12) months from the date of high school graduation. - Students having passing scores from older developmental courses such as READ 0370 should see an advisor.
+- TSIA2 945-990 ELAR/CRC test AND 5 or higher on Essay OR 910-944 on CRC with 5-6 on Diagnostic Test + 5 or higher on Essay - A grade of C or better in IRW 0320 - A grade of C or better in ENGL 0360 (taken prior to fall 2014) or equivalent - Students having a test score from an alternative testing instrument (e.g., SAT or ACT) should see an advisor. - Student is classified as college ready in writing and reading according to a college prep course completed at a high school district partnered with COM - College prep courses are valid for a period of twenty-four (24) months from the date of high school graduation. - Students having passing scores from older developmental courses such as READ 0370 should see an advisor.